 If, for any reason, you cannot fix a violation right away but you think that it is valuable to fix it quickly, you can create a review on it.

-Manage your tasks
+Manage your quality improvement tasks

-The Sonar Perspective
+The Eclipse Sonar Perspective

 Sonar Eclipse provides one Eclipse perspective and four Eclipse views.
 Those Eclipse views can of course be used outside the "Sonar" Eclipse perspective, but this tutorial describes the default "Sonar" Eclipse perspective layout.